thoughtspot/rest-api-sdk/Java/doc/controllers/database.md

 # Run Query

+Note: This endpoint is applicable only for on-prem deployments.

-To create a table in Falcon, use this endpoint.
+To run a TQL statement in Falcon, use this endpoint.

+You can run only following type of statements - Table DDL alter and Table rows update and delete.

 ```java
 CompletableFuture<List<Object>> runQueryAsync(